25 February 2018 by Ian McMillan

 22 February 2018 by Phil Pickin

 24 November 2017 by Brian Jones

 Ramblers’ resident stargazer Brian Jones gives us reasons to head outside and check out the night sky.
-This summer we look at the southern crown, know as Corona Australis.
+This winter we cast our gaze upwards and seek out the celestial dove Columba.